Gk1mtd/CopyCup/readme.md

 CopyCup is a simple Electron application that allows you to drag and drop files and folders into a window.
 The paths of the dropped items will be collected and displayed in a list.
 You can then copy all the collected files and folders to a pre-selected target folder.

+Tested on Linux Mint only - Please tell me, if its works on Windows or Mac or other Linux Systems.
 ## Features

 - Drag and drop files and folders into the application window.